From a very young age I always knew I was an artist. I often escaped into my imagination, because being creative filled me with joy.

 As it celebrates its fifth anniversary, what does Inglish see in the future for the NCG?
 Does she want to capitalize on her community-building success and monetize the group from within?
 Is she going to start charging a membership fee for the valuable service she is providing?
 “I’m not in a hurry to make this what it doesn’t need to be,” she says.
 “This is my family . . . the last thing I want to do is see it fall apart because I was trying to get something from it.
 The pool of our creative talent is worth something, and the money doesn’t have to come from the artists.
 I want to take Nashville’s talent global.
 This is such an exciting time.
 So many people are moving here.
 We need to stop thinking locally and think globally.
 This is bigger than me.
 What matters most to me is the well-being of all of us.”

 With that attitude and a forward-thinking mindset, Inglish is proving that putting your heart and soul into building a community, continually answering the needs of its members, and looking out for the best interests of the whole is the way of the future.
 When I asked Beth if she considered herself an evolutionary, she asked me exactly what I meant by that.
 “A person who follows their heart and intuition and continues to do so no matter what anyone around them says, building the new while refusing to just surrender to the way it’s always been done just for the sake of doing it that way,” I said.
 “Oh, well then . . .
 Yes!” she exclaimed.

 This article originally appeared in Nashville Arts Magazine August 2017 issue and online at nashvillearts.com.

 I’m extremely grateful our paths have crossed.
-My mission, and my purpose is to empower those who want to transform their life, and change the world for the better, with creativity, connection, and community.
+My mission, and my purpose is to empower those who want to transform their life, and change the world for the better.

-If you want to experience transformation in your life, I believe I have some insights and experiences that can help you make an incredible impact.
+If you want to experience transformation, I believe I can help you make an incredible impact.